HERE THERE

 CHAPTER 2: BLOOMER CUT

-Chapter two of the trilogy focuses on Bloomer Cut, a Transcontinental Railroad site located at the edge of a suburban neighborhood in Auburn, California.
-When completed in 1864, this location was considered the “Eighth Wonder of the World”.
-This site is marked by a small sign and is still an active line, one of the few Transcontinental Railroad sites to survive to present day.
-The sequence is filmed as an embodied phantom walk through the woods to a once revered feat of human engineering, presented alongside archival film and photographs related to the history of the region.
+The second chapter of the trilogy centers on Bloomer Cut, a Transcontinental Railroad site located at the edge of a suburban neighborhood in Auburn, California.
+When completed in 1864, this location was considered the “Eighth Wonder of the World.”
+This site is now marked only by a small sign, yet remains an active rail line, one of the few Transcontinental Railroad sites to survive into the present.
+The sequence is filmed as an embodied phantom passage through the woods to a once-revered feat of human engineering, presented alongside archival film and photographs related to the history of the region.
+It seamlessly oscillates between past and present to reveal the detrimental impact of Manifest Destiny and settler colonialism on Indigenous communities.

-Bloomer Cut is a site containing entangled histories of extraction and relocation of resources, lands, and people.
-Auburn originated as a gold mining camp which later evolved into a town with the necessary businesses and services to support the miners in the region.
-After gold was extracted from the land by miners, it was weighed and purchased by bankers such as the newly formed Wells Fargo group who relocated that wealth to other markets.
+Bloomer Cut is a site shaped by entangled histories of extraction and relocation of resources, lands, and people.
+Auburn originated as a gold mining camp, which later evolved into a town with the businesses and services necessary to support miners in the region.
+After gold was extracted from the land, it was weighed and purchased by bankers such as the newly formed Wells Fargo Company, who relocated that wealth to other markets.

-Happening concurrently was the decimation of the indigenous population from diseases like smallpox, measles, and financially motivated genocide sponsored by the state of California.
-Through legislation like the Homestead Act, lands were taken from Indigenous peoples and redistributed from the Federal government to settlers.
-Many tribes are at present still fighting in the courts for their land and legal recognition, including the Maidu (MY-doo) whose original homelands include what is now known as Placer County.
+At the same time, the decimation of the Indigenous population occurred through diseases such as smallpox and measles, as well as state-sponsored genocide motivated by economic gain.
+Through legislation such as the Homestead Act, land was taken from Indigenous peoples and redistributed by the federal government to settlers.
+Many tribes continue to fight in the courts for land and legal recognition, including the Maidu (MY-doo), whose ancestral homelands include what is now known as Placer County.

-This chapter explores the forces of American Capitalism and its visible impact on the landscape that was literally reshaped in service to miners, railroads, and the influx of white settlers.
-The work takes a “past as present” perspective in the examination of the outcomes of Settler Colonialism and Industrialization that are embedded in what appears to be an innocuous suburban neighborhood in Northern California.
+This chapter explores the forces of American capitalism and their visible impact on a landscape physically altered in service to miners, railroads, and the influx of white settlers.
+The work adopts a “past-as-present” perspective, examining the outcomes of settler colonialism and industrialization embedded within what appears to be an innocuous suburban neighborhood in Northern California.

 DAN STONE